signalfx/collectd-jenkins/README.md

 * ExcludeMetric - Advanced Metrics from the `/metrics/<MetricsKey>/metrics` endpoint can be excluded individually
 * Dimension - Add extra dimensions to your metrics

-From `/metrics/<MetricsKey>/metrics` only the metrics in gauges can be selected which have only number as value.
-Rest are ignored.
+From `/metrics/<MetricsKey>/metrics` only the metrics inside `gauges` key are representable, if the value is a number.
+Metrics of type `histograms`, `meter` and `timer` will be skipped over.
 Check out `https://wiki.jenkins.io/display/JENKINS/Metrics+Plugin` for description of the metrics.

-Note that multiple jenkins instances can be configured in the same file.
+Note that multiple Jenkins instances can be configured in the same file.

 ```
 LoadPlugin python